 Arguably, trust is more important in the financial services sector than some others, especially since there is a severe lack of, and you’re rarely buying anything of immediate tangible benefit.
 It’s become a central debate in how financial services can move forward.

 The bad news?
-Financial services ranked bottom place, with a 51% trust rating.
+Financial services ranked second to last place, with a 56% trust rating.

 There are ways that we can approach financial services marketing to help the road to recovery and restore trust.

 1. Ditch the jargon

 Always, always, always, go out of your way to craft simple, easy to understand copy in financial services marketing content.
 When trust in the industry is low, don’t give your audience the impression that you’re hiding behind jargon.
 And that goes for small print and T&Cs as wells as headline and body copy.